 - Representing bank and consumer finance clients in connection with a variety of Consumer Financial Protection Bureau (CFPB) investigations, including credit card ancillary (“Add-on”) products, marketing of no cost checking accounts, overdraft fees and opt-in process, and the sale and financing of manufactured homes

 - Advising mortgage servicers regarding state and government-sponsored enterprise (GSE) limitations on collection of default servicing fees, state Home Owners Association (HOA) superlien statutes, foreclosure process compliance, and foreclosure file reviews

 - Defending a lender placed insurance provider in multiple putative consumer class actions

 - Defending bank and consumer finance clients in connection with multi-district class actions and claims brought by counties and county recorders challenging the involvement of MERS in nonjudicial foreclosures

-Mr. Louis also serves as the Chair of the firm’s Associate and Counsel and Regulatory Attorney Committees, and is also a member of the firm’s Charitable Foundation Committee, Pro Bono Committee, Attorney Evaluation Committee, e-Discovery Committee, and Ombuds Committee.
+Mr. Louis also serves as the Chair of the firm’s Associate and Counsel Committee and Regulatory Attorney Committee, and is also a member of the firm’s Charitable Foundation Committee, Pro Bono Committee, Attorney Evaluation Committee, e-Discovery Committee, and Ombuds Committee.
 His pro bono practice includes representing victims of domestic violence in immigration matters before the U.S. Citizenship and Immigration Service; representing a client on the autism spectrum in a civil lawsuit related to unconstitutional prison conditions; and assisting low income taxpayers in disputes with the District’s Office of Tax and Revenue.